HFDcon 2024

 The ‘Prüfung hoch III Drei’ project (funded by the Stifterverband) has been supporting 19 fellows from universities across Germany for three years in the development of innovative examination scenarios.
 The focus is on both technical issues, such as the development of third-party applications for competency-based examination scenarios, and didactic approaches that promote learning, such as e-portfolios or storytelling approaches.
 The discussion about artificial intelligence in education has reignited the discourse on examinations and examination culture.
 Students criticise the unrealistic nature of many examinations, while teachers criticise the high cost of corrections and feedback.

-The workshop presents the learnings from the projects of the ‘Prüfung hoch III Drei’ fellows.
-Together with the participants and based on these results, the contributions that can be made at different levels of action (political framework conditions, university strategies, faculty development, degree programme planning, module structure, course design, student participation) at the universities will be worked out interactively in order to systematically promote examination innovations and change the examination culture in the long term.
-The findings from ‘Prüfung hoch III Drei’ and university change processes will be used as a framework to identify best practices and barriers interactively with the participants and to derive measures and fields of action.
+The workshop presents the learnings from the projects of the “Prüfung hoch III Drei” fellows.
+Together with the participants and based on these results, we will interactively work out which contributions can be made at different levels of action (political framework conditions, university strategies, faculty development, degree program planning, module structure, course design, student participation) at universities in order to systematically promote examination innovations and change the examination culture in the long term.
+To this end, the findings from “Prüfung hoch III Drei” and university change processes are used as a framework to interactively identify best practices and barriers with the participants and to derive measures and fields of action.

 To the LinkedIn profile